puneetarora2000/caton/doc/_build/html/_sources/probe_files.txt

 Each line of the probe file describes one recording site.
 The lines can have three different formats, whether the probe is zero-dimensional, one-dimensional, or two-dimensional.
 What follows are sample probe files.
 The parenthesized expressions give x and y coordinates (scale is irrelevant.)

+You can use the script ``plot_probe.py`` to check that the layout of the sites is correct and the adjacency graph (represented by blue lines) is reasonable.

 Zero-dimensional probe
 -----------------------